NiftyPET/NiftyPET/docs/tutorials/anonym.rst

 Anonymisation in *NiftyPET*
 ---------------------------

-The anonymisation can be achieved using function ``dcmanonym`` in sub-package ``nimpa``.
+The anonymisation can be achieved using function ``dcmanonym`` in sub-package ``nimpa`` through the use of `Pydicom <https://pydicom.github.io/pydicom/stable/getting_started.html>`_.
 For example, sensitive information, such as the patient's name, date of birth, etc., can be checked and displayed by:

 .. code-block:: python